royabradley/royabradley.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <blockquote> It may be that when we no longer know which way to go that we have come to our real journey.
 The mind that is not baffled is not employed.
-The impeded stream is the one that sings. — Wendell Berry, <em>Our Real Work</em> </blockquote> #a href='#'>Affiliations</a>.
+The impeded stream is the one that sings. — Wendell Berry, <em>Our Real Work</em> </blockquote> <figcaption>—Wendell Berry, <em>Our Real Work</em></figcaption> #a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 # profile:
 #   align: center #right